 - Joining forces with select partners to lead projects, drawing on specific, top-level skills.

 - Optimizing R&D resources, including human talent, infrastructure and regional centers of excellence.

-Our R&D is organized around strategic programs designed to seek out effective, safe and sustainable solutions that set us apart from competitors.
-Our teams are working on eight cross-functional programs led by our four business segments (Exploration & Production, Refining & Chemicals, Marketing & Services, and Gas, Renewables & Power), as well as vertical programs that are specific to each business segment.
+Our R&D is organized around strategic programs and investments designed to seek out effective, safe and lasting solutions that set us apart from competitors.
+Our teams are working on eight cross-functional programs led by our four business segments (Exploration & Production, Refining & Chemicals, Marketing & Services, and Gas, Renewables & Power), as well as so-called vertical programs that are specific to each business segment.